- Childhood Immunisation

 Asthma and COPD Clinic

-At these clinics which are held on Wednesday mornings, we offer respiratory management as well as spirometry testing for lung function.
+We offer respiratory management as well as spirometry testing for lung function.
 Your treatment will be assessed and changed if necessary and follow up arranged as required so we can optimise your care.

 Our practice nurses are specially trained in the accurate monitoring of anticoagulation therapy (warfarin) If you are receiving anticoagulation therapy, we are able to test your blood on site and by using a computer programme, we can work out a regime tailored to your individual needs.
 Our nurses are supervised by our doctors on site and have direct access to a specialist consultant in a local hospital.
 This service means that your treatment will be able to be monitored closer to your home.